offGustavo/md-agenda.nvim/README.md

 - If the task has both a deadline and scheduled time, it is shown in both the deadline and scheduled time.
 Also, if today is between these times, it is shown today.
 - If the task is a repeating task, it is shown in the scheduled time and the next days based on the repeat indicator until the deadline.
 - If the task has no deadline nor scheduled time, it is shown today.

+### Tags
+You can filter tasks based on their tags in the agenda view by using `:TaskFilterByTag` command.
+- Example usage: `:TaskFilterByTag #tag1 #tag2`

+To reset the filter, use `:TaskResetTagFilter` command.

 ## Habit View
 To open the habit view, use `:HabitView` command.
 Only habit tasks shown in the habit view.